Richland Community College

 Richland Community College (RCC) is a public community college in Decatur, Illinois.
-It is part of the Illinois Community College System.
+It is a part of the Illinois Community College System.

 Students

-Richland Community College serves approximately 3,340 students annually through its main campus, two extension centers and other off-campus sites throughout the district, as of the fall of 2013.
+Richland Community College serves approximately 2,075 students annually through its main campus, two extension centers and other off-campus sites throughout the district, as of the fall of 2022.
 The Continuing and Professional Education Division provides professional development courses, community education courses, and workforce training to over 4,000 people annually.
-Annually, Richland serves over 9,000 students.

 Accreditation

 Richland Community College is accredited by the Higher Learning Commission.
 Specific programs at the college are accredited by specialized accreditors: